Unleash

 Canary release

-A canary release is a deployment strategy that gradually introduces a new version of an application to a small subset of users before rolling it out to the entire user base.
+A canary release is a deployment strategy that gradually rolls out a new version of an application to a small subset of users or traffic before making it available to everyone.
 This approach gets its name from the historical practice of using canary birds in coal mines to detect dangerous gases.
-In software deployment, the “canary” serves as an early warning system for potential issues with the new release.
+In software deployment, the “canary” version serves as an early warning system for potential issues.

 Rolling deployment